 Date: June - December 2017

 Using the funds supplied by our generous supporters, we arranged for 61 children who attend two schools near remote Golchi village (in Sindhupalchowk) to receive a brand new pair of shoes and two pairs of cotton socks each.

 Many of these children are from impoverished families who aren't able to afford the luxury of new shoes and as a result are often forced to provide old, damaged footwear for their children, or even send them to school barefoot.

 This project has two phases: We have agreed to provide another new pair of shoes to each of the children as long as they end the school year with a high attendance record.
 We have also supplied the same schools with cold creams, which will be very helpful in the winter months at the end of the year when many of the children suffer from dry and irritated skin conditions due to the cold climate and high altitude.

 Project: Blind and Partially Sighted, (BPS) Students Support Program

 Following the successful completion of psycho-social training by our BPS counsellor we will be developing a program that will investigate the challenges, needs and daily life situation of BPS students in rural hostels and schools.
 Many of whom are far removed from family members and their traditional homes.
 We will be looking to gain deep qualitative information to support a future material intervention at the cross-district scale in late 2017.

-Post Field Trip Update: After further counselling sessions and exploring the situation for BPS students at Adarsha Higher Secondary School, (our pilot BPS hostel) we are beginning a psycho-social counselling program for 8 students residing inside the government school hostel.
+Post Field Trip Update: After further counselling sessions and exploring the situation for BPS students at Adarsha Higher Secondary School, (our pilot BPS hostel) we are beginning a psycho-social, education and health counselling program for 10 students residing inside the government school hostel.
 This will be an effort to develop the confidence, self-belief and environment of care and attention for these students, some of whom's best functioning support network is within the school itself.